 Team

-The company has 16 employees, with a wide spread of experience from apprentices to mid-career conservators, and several staff members with 30 plus years experience.
-Three of our staff members are SPAB Fellows, and two are fully trained stonemasons, bringing to the team an awareness of other conservation disciplines and philosophies.
+The company has 14 employees, with a wide spread of experience from apprentices to mid-career conservators, and several staff members with 30 plus years experience.
+Two of our staff members are SPAB Fellows, and one is a fully trained stonemason, bringing to the team an awareness of other conservation disciplines and philosophies.

 Helen Bree BA(Hons.)